yipanglin/PHBS_TQFML/README.md

 B. Data Choosing
   1. Data from 1980-1981 season to 2016-2017 season, because nowadays voting system was established at 1980-1981 season.
-  2. Use the highest five vote-points candidates vs. other players to classify data.
+  2. Use the highest ten vote-points candidates vs. other players to classify data.

 # Features: